 4. Fostering Future-Ready Skills

-- The Partnership for 21st Century Learning (P21) developed a framework describing the “skills, knowledge and expertise students should master to succeed in work and life in the 21st century.
+The Partnership for 21st Century Skills (P21) developed a framework describing the skills, knowledge and expertise students should master to succeed in work and life in the 21st century.
 These skills, often referred to as the 4 C’s, are critical thinking, communication, collaboration and creativity.

-- Creativity and critical thinking can be used with coders of all ages.
-Coding allows the user to become the creator of the content, rather than just the consumer of content.
-When we consume content, we are learning about the “What” and the “How”, but when we create content, we have engaged the “Why” of learning.
+Creativity and critical thinking are used with coders of all ages.
+Coding allows the user to become the creator of the content, rather than just the consumer.
+When we consume content, we are learning about the “What” and the “How”, but when we create content, we have engaged the “Why” in learning.

 5. Empowering students to take action

 Coding is about applying skills and creativity to solve problems using real-world contexts for students.